New Zealand Diploma in Workplace Health and Safety Management (Level 6)

 MGT611 Health and Safety in Employment (Level 6) 15 credits

-• analyse programme strategies to reduce the incidence and severity of work-related injury and illness and develop and apply a health and safety strategy for a specific organisation.
+• Apply strategies to reduce the incidence and severity of work-related injury and illness within a specific organisation.

 MGT613 Occupational Health and Safety Strategies and Organisational Systems (Level 6) 15 credits

-This paper provides students with an overview of both health and safety systems and strategies, including policies and processes, to enable the proactive management of risk and hazards for both occupational health and occupational safety.
+This course provides learners with an overview of both health and safety systems and strategies, including policies and processes and best practice in quality management, to enable the proactive management of risk and hazards for both occupational health and occupational safety.

-• discuss the purpose of integrated health and safety systems and strategies,
+• Examine the purpose of integrated occupational health and safety systems and strategies.

-• critically evaluate both health and safety systems and strategies within an organisation,
+• Critically evaluate occupational health and occupational safety systems and strategies within an organisation for quality, functionality and effectiveness.

-• implement integrated health and safety systems and strategies to proactively management risk and hazards with regards to both health and safety,
+• Lead and support the development and implementation of integrated health and safety systems and strategies to proactively manage risks and hazards in a workplace context.

-• monitor an integrated health and safety system and/or strategy and evaluate the success of an integrated health and safety system and/or strategy.
+• Monitor and evaluate the success of an integrated health and safety system and strategy in a workplace context.

 MGT614 Occupational Health and Occupational Safety Training Strategies and Evaluation (Level 6) 15 credits

-• compare and contrast occupational health and occupational safety training strategies and programmes,
+• Compare and contrast the design, function, purpose and quality of occupational health and safety training programmes, both local and global.

 MGT615 Occupational Health and Safety Management Practice Leadership (Level 6) 15 credits

-• assess occupational health and occupational safety best practice for a specific organisation,
+• Analyse occupational health and safety leadership best practice, inclusive of safety culture and quality leadership, for a specific organisation.

-• outline the factors involved in performance management and critically examine strategies to review individual performance,
+• Identify key factors in health and safety performance management and critically examine strategies to review and lead improvement in individual and organisational performance.

-• evaluate the application of leadership concepts in the development of a health and safety culture within an organisation.
+• Lead and support the application of leadership concepts, behaviours and practices that consider diversity, inclusion and the development of a positive and protective workplace health and safety culture.

 MGT616 Occupational Health and Safety Strategic Planning and Performance Measurement (Level 6) 15 credits

-• compare and contrast strategic planning and performance measurement options for a given situation and make recommendations,
+• Design and develop strategic planning and performance measurement options for a given situation and make recommendations.

-• use occupational health and safety data analyses and evaluations to assist decision-making in a given situation.
+• Analyse and present occupational health and safety data analyses and evaluations to assist decision-making in a given scenario.

 MGT617 Occupational Health and Safety Intervention Programme Design and Evaluation (Level 6) 15 credits

-• identify and access sources of occupational health and occupational safety information for the purpose of promoting health and safety,
+• Compare and contrast key types and sources of occupational health and occupational safety information used in the evaluation of intervention programme design and quality.

-• analyse occupational health and occupational safety information to identify potential injury and/or health issues,
+• Critically analyse occupational health and occupational safety information and tools used to identify accidents, incidents, injury, near-misses and future risk.

-• develop intervention programme strategies to reduce the incidence and severity of injury and/or health issues,
+• Formulate intervention programme strategies to reduce the incidence and severity of accidents, incidents, injury and near-misses and potential risk.

-• evaluate intervention programme actions and outcomes and make recommendations.
+• Evaluate intervention programme actions, risk management, and associated outcomes and make recommendations for quality improvement.

 Graduates of this qualification will have the skills and knowledge to work as a manager or leader in a range of strategic roles within a health and safety context in New Zealand organisations.